For any hours an employee works over 40 per week, the employee must receive overtime.

-You may be entitled to an extra hour of pay when your work day spans more than ten hours.
+New York restaurant workers are entitled to an extra hour of pay when the work day spans more than ten hours.

 Employees should be paid for any time they are required to be in the restaurant.